ssmlee04/blog/_posts/2017-08-02-elixir-basics.md

 Pin operator (^):

-- Pin a variable to a value.
+- Pin a variable to a value when you're doing pattern matching.

 Functions: